ncatlab/nlab-content/pages/0/5/2/7/17250/content.md

 Kant ([1966](#KantXXIV2),pp.930-31).

-One suggestion to clarify the tricky question of infinite judgement in Kant employing the language of modern logic would be to link it to the [[coherent logic|Moreleyization]] of finitary first-order formulas:
+One suggestion to clarify the tricky question of infinite judgement in Kant employing the language of modern logic would be to link it to the [[coherent logic|Morleyization]] of finitary first-order formulas:

 This is a systematic way to replace formulas containing negation with formulas without negation by defining via extra symbols and axioms negative versions of all predicates e.g. for predicate $P(x)$, add $\bar{P} (x)$ together with stipulations that $P(x)\wedge \bar{P}(x)=\bot$ and $P(x)\vee \bar{P}(x)=\top$.
 One can then show that a first-order theory $\mathbb{T}$ and its Morleyization $\mathbb{T}'$ have exactly the same models over coherent [[Boolean category|Boolean categories]] (cf. [Johnstone 2002](#JT02), p.859).